 Other work on scenario composition includes [14] (not necessarily for aspects), considering very general scenarios but without alternative paths.
 Conditions were found for correctly inserting scenarios at given points.
 A scenario-related version of aspects, specified as a kind of process algebra (which does include alternative paths), was also considered by Andrews [1].
 Point cuts (specification of locations for composition) were given as conditions expressed in predicate logic.
 The CSM description used here includes scenarios with alternative paths and describes the behaviour as a directed graph, which is closer to the behaviour representation in UML.
 It uses predicate logic to specify point cuts.

 A preliminary version of this work in [24] used an ad-hoc composition of security aspect behaviour into the primary scenario, at locations (join points) specified directly by the designer.
 This paper develops a new formal framework for general aspect composition of scenarios in CSM, useful for all kinds of aspects.
 Properties of the CSM model elements are expressed in a form suitable for operating on the model, and operations that are useful for AOM are defined.
 Very general predicate-logic conditions govern the location and style of composition, and the composition of quantitative performance attributes is specified separately.
 Special attention is paid to point cut conditions that are useful for security.
-This paper also extends the example studied in the previous paper [24] to illustrate the case where the aspect and primary models are specified with different kinds of UML diagrams (for instance one as an activity diagram, and the other as an interaction diagram).
+This paper also extends the example studied in the previous paper [24] to illustrate the combination of an aspect defined in an activity diagram, with a primary model specified in an interaction diagram.
+The extended example is viewed as a single aspect with kinds of advice, which are composed differently for the first operation in a session, and the later operations.